First Briefing 1948

 The culmination of efforts was the professional construction of a new state of the art Clubhouse, ready for the 2006/07 season.
 This replaced the control box originally built in 1952 and altered over the years and the Clubhouse built by Members in 1959, both funded in part by the proceeds of regular dances run by the Club.
 Society has changed along with Members’ expectations and the new Clubhouse was designed with this in mind.

 More recently, the Club has commenced the process of another Clubhouse redevelopment project, to overcome the shortfalls of the current Clubhouse in meeting the growing demands of the training centre, kitchen, bar and dining areas and the Members’ lounge.

-More information on the first 50 years of the Club can be found in the informative history of Sorrento Sailing Club “Briefing at the Coloured Wall”, written to commemorate the Club’s 50th anniversary in 1998.
+More information on the first 50 years of the Club can be found in the informative history of Sorrento Sailing Club “Briefing at the Coloured Wall”, written by David Haskins, to commemorate the Club’s 50th anniversary in 1998.